NouhiDev/vwa-epidemic-simulation/README.md

 - [x] Optimization for Web

-Please read our [contributing guidelines](CONTRIBUTING.md) for more detailed information.
+Please read the [contributing guidelines](CONTRIBUTING.md) for more detailed information.